bowmanjd/pstalk/slides/slides.md

 <!--

+Just to be different, I thought that instead of showing you an xkcd comic, I would just show the alt-text.
+To make the point that shells have a reputation of being intimidatingly complex.

 Possibly the most popular shell today is bash, or maybe zsh.
 These shells have been around a few decades, and the tools that you might use along with them could have been around even longer.
 When such an ecosystem evolves over time it can get to be somewhat complex, intimidating.
-At some level, all of us are script kiddies: find something online, paste it in.
+I'll bet at some level, all of us are script kiddies: find something online, paste it in.
 Yay it works, maybe, but we don't know why.

 If that is as advanced as you get with your shell, you are not alone.